kartikS1908/Text-Based-Game/Activity_1_User_Stories.md

 * As a player, I want the map to indicate my current position, so I know in which direction I have to move to go to a certain room.
 * As a player, I want the initial game screen to have descriptive rules and objectives of the game, so that I know what I am supposed to do.
 * As a player, I want the game screen to indicate what object I am holding, so that I can make drop and pick decisions accordingly.

+## Movement
+* As a game player, I want be able to move left, right, forward and backward in the game, so that I can more freely explore in the game.

+## NPC Side Quests
+* As a RPG fans, I want to have NPC Side Quest in this game, so that players can experience branching storyline and gain additional items through this feature.